AdamSobieski/Argumentation/README.md

 With solutions for knowledge-graph templating, the expressiveness of knowledge-graph-based approaches to representing argument could equal the expressiveness of the markup-based approach indicated in example 1.
 Knowledge-graph-based representations of argument would be able to refer to those reusable argument templates used to generate them (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)).

 Advanced topics in argument templating include interactive templates and agentic templates.
-Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce an output, in this case an argument.
+Interactive templates are templates with accompanying forms or questionnaires which end-users or artificial-intelligence agents would complete to produce output, in this case arguments.
 Agentic templates would resemble scripts, including [prompts](https://en.wikipedia.org/wiki/Prompt_engineering), for artificial-intelligence systems to contextually produce natural-language arguments with accompanying structured knowledge.

 ### Extensibility and Components